-Land management is the second largest contributor to carbon dioxide emissions on planet earth.
+Land management is among the largest contributors to climate change.
 Agriculture is the ONE sector that has the ability to transform from a net emitter of CO2 to a net sequesterer of CO2 — there is no other human managed realm with this potential.
 Common agricultural practices, including driving a tractor, tilling the soil, over-grazing, using fossil fuel based fertilizers, pesticides and herbicides result in significant carbon dioxide release.
 Alternatively, carbon can be stored long term (decades to centuries or more) beneficially in soils in a process called soil carbon sequestration.
 Carbon Farming involves implementing practices that are known to improve the rate at which CO2 is removed from the atmosphere and converted to plant material and/or soil organic matter.

 Carbon farming is successful when carbon gains resulting from enhanced land management and/or conservation practices exceed carbon losses.